ns96/cassetteflowJava/README.md

 ## Using
-In addition to allowing the creation of regular analog recordings, this program also allows for some unique capabilities when used for recording CF encoded tapes.
+In addition to allowing the creation of regular analog recordings, this program also allows for some unique capabilities when used for recording CF (CassetteFlow) encoded tapes.
 For one, it allows for attaching track list information for long mixes (i.e. YouTube mixes), synched to the playback time.
 The track list information is stored in a tab delimitted [tracklist.txt](text file).
 Secondly, it's now possible to dynamically select the audio files and link them to a